Multi-task hip flexors stretch and hamstrings-

 Body areas- Multi-task for hamstrings (back of upper thigh) and hip flexors (front hip crease of down leg), quadriceps (front of leg), outer hip and low back, oblique ab muscles (sides), and passive stretch and alignment for upper back and shoulders.

 What to do- Aaron Homoki is a professional skateboarder and demonstrating from a bench with one leg on top and the heel off the edge.
 He bends the down leg behind as shown resting on the ball of the foot.
 He Extends the spine tall and relaxes the shoulders back and down.
 The hands touch the body or bench for support.
 He turns his head and body away from the down leg, presses the down leg heel back resting on ball of foot.He engages the pelvic core and slightly tucks the tail.
 Repeat other side.

 How this helps-These areas get very tight from most sporting activities.

 When to do it- Warm up first then do it after athletic work or days off.

 Body areas- Front hip crease (hip flexors) of the back leg and opens to stretch the side body when bending to the side.

 What to do- Take a step back onto the ball of that foot.
 Keep the front foot with even pressure through mid foot and heel.
-Engage abdominal pelvic core, lift arm as shown and apply a slight side bend and slight tail tuck.
+Engage abdominal pelvic core, lift arm as shown and apply a slight side bend away from back leg and give a slight tail tuck.